Australia and Vietnam

 in Vietnam

-FE-V is delivered by Australia’s Partnerships for Infrastructure (P4I), involved by Ernst & Young and The Asia Foundation, together with the Australian National University (ANU), the Commonwealth Scientific Industrial Research Organisation (CSIRO) and the Australia - Mekong Partnership for Environmental Resources & Energy Systems (AMPERES).
+Phase 1 and Phase 2 of FE-V, delivered by the Australia - Mekong Partnership for Environmental Resources & Energy Systems (AMPERES), Australia’s Partnerships for Infrastructure (P4I) comprising Ernst & Young and The Asia Foundation, together with the Australian National University (ANU), and the Commonwealth Scientific Industrial Research Organisation (CSIRO), built a robust technical and policy foundation that paved the way for subsequent advancements in the sector.

 Technical partners